 2. Principle of completeness

 In business communication, completeness of facts is absolutely necessary.
 Incomplete communication irritates the reader, for it leaves him baffled.
 If wrong actions follow an incomplete message, they may also prove expensive.
 Let us -suppose you are ordering shirts by mail.
-Your communication must include all the relevant facts-size, color, catalogue number, quantity, mode of payment, mode of dispatch, the date by which.
+Your communication must include all the relevant facts-size, color, catalog number, quantity, mode of payment, mode of dispatch, the date by which.
 You need the shirts, etc. In the absence of any of these details, your order may not be filled to your satisfaction.
 You should organize your message in such a way that the receiver is not in doubt about anything contained in it.

 (a) While answering a letter makes it sure that you have answered all the questions: If your customer has four queries and you answer only two of them, it will not bring the desired answer.
 While answering the letter, devote a paragraph each to all his .questions and number the paragraphs.
 This practice will save your answer from getting lost in a jungle of words.